 Drifting Goals

-Teams quietly adapt their standards to poor system behavior instead of improving the behavior.
-Quality dies a slow death.
+Teams gradually adapt their standards to insufficient system behavior instead of improving the causes of that behavior.

 Why it matters